Sinking of the Titanic: Preparing to abandon ship

 At 00:05 on 15 April, Captain Smith ordered the ship's lifeboats uncovered and the passengers mustered.
-By now, many passengers were awaking, having noticed the engines and their accompanying vibrations had suddenly stopped.
+By now, many passengers were awakening, having noticed the engines and their accompanying vibrations had suddenly stopped.
 He also ordered the radio operators to begin sending distress calls.
-Boxhall gave Phillips and Bride his estimation of the ship's location, which wrongly placed the ship on the west side of the ice belt and directed rescuers to a position that turned out to be inaccurate by about 13.5 nmi.
+Boxhall gave Phillips and Bride his estimation of the ship's location, which incorrectly placed the ship on the west side of the ice belt and directed rescuers to a position that turned out to be inaccurate by about 13.5 nmi.
 The former also attempted to signal to a light in the distance using a Morse lamp, but the light – presumed by Boxhall to be a ship – never answered.
 Below decks, water was pouring into the lowest levels of the ship.
 As the mail room flooded, the mail sorters made an ultimately futile attempt to save the 400,000 items of mail being carried aboard Titanic.
 Elsewhere, air could be heard being forced out by inrushing water.
 Above them, stewards went door to door, rousing sleeping passengers and crew – Titanic did not have a public address system – and told them to go to the boat deck.